 The Days of Reflection is an initiative intended for education and conversation necessary for moving our campus, community, region, state, nation, and world toward greater racial equity and justice.

-Following up on the success of, and feedback from, our events in Fall 2016 and Spring 2017, we have scheduled longer sessions to allow for more conversation among participants.
-This also resulted from a recognition that conversations about race, ethnicity, and culture must be sustained and grown in a society which breeds racial illiteracy and cultural incompetence.
+Following up on the success of, and feedback from our past events, we have scheduled longer sessions to allow for more conversation among participants.
+Days of Reflection recognizes the need for sustained, informed conversations about race, ethnicity, and culture, to develop racial literacy and cultural competence.

 Key for Events